Annotation

 3. Finish the annotation by double-clicking.

-When you add a Polyline, it will be added to the frame where you created it and multiple of the following frames.
+When you add a Polyline, it will be added to a number of frames starting from where it was created.

 To limit a Polyline to a specific timeframe: